-Use your leftover taco meat for these easy taco pinwheels!
+If you've wondered, what to do with leftover taco meat?
+Make these easy taco pinwheels!
 Filled with a mixture of taco meat, cream cheese, cheddar cheese, diced red and green bell peppers!
 They only take about 15 minutes to put together.
 Place them in your lunch box with chips, guacamole, and fresh fruit for your new favorite meal prep.

 Jump to: